vz-risk/mapping-tools/README.md

 ## Mappers
 Mapper instances define translations between models.
-They have a factory method `map` that takes a model object as an argument and returns objects of a different model.
+They have a factory method `map` that takes a `ModelType` object as an argument and initializes and returns an object of `ModelPrimeType`.

 > #### Magic Mappers
 `mapping_tools` is packaged with a number of "magic" mappers that